|

 Musical interests

-As former rec.music.christian leading light Ed Rock once pointed out,what
+As Ed Rock points out,what

 a person listens to can provide insight into who a person is.
 So,draw